Break Point in Tennis

 It goes without saying that you will come up against some players who will be relying on their strong serve to get them through a match.
 If you can push these players to a break point on their serve, it will cause them some discomfort.

-You can multiply that if you manage to win the break point!
+You can multiply that if you manage to win the point!
 Making a quick start to your next service game can gain you a psychological advantage that wins you the match.

-We’ve put together some popular suggestions on how to approach important points in a match, whether it be a break point, serving to stay in the match or serving for a set:
+I’ve put together some popular suggestions on how to approach important points in a match, whether it be a break point, serving to stay in the match or serving for a set:

 Home > Terminology > Break Point in Tennis